-Android 4.3 purportedly spotted on a Nexus 4 as new Gmail app spied in Google I/O presentation [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Android 4.3 purportedly spotted on a Nexus 4 as new Gmail app spied in Google I/O presentation [UPDATED]Alex Wagner - Editorial Director of News and Content

 Ready to wrap up the week with some juicy Android rumors?
 First up, XDA-developers forum members "chaleen" and "innocent36" claim to have spotted a Nexus 4 at the Thailand Mobile Expo that's running Android 4.3.
 The Nexus 4's "About phone" screen lists it as running software build number JWR45B with a kernel from mid-May.
 The Jelly Bean Easter egg also lists the Android version as being 4.3.
 However, the only noticeable changes in these images are found in the camera software, with the controls set off to the side above the shutter button rather than around the focus area.